Audi Car Leases

 Audi AG was founded by German innovator August Horch and the company's first vehicle, the Type B, was released in 1924.
 Horch left Audi in 1920 to work at the Ministry of Transport but remained on the board of trustees.
 During September 1921 Audi became the first German car manufacturer to release a production car, the Audi Type K. This vehicle featured left-hand drive, something that went on to become highly popular during the 1920s as it provided a safer view of oncoming traffic.
 In 1928 Jorgen Skafte Rasmussen purchased the majority of the shares in Audi.
 Rasmussen also acquired the Rickenbacker automobile company during the same period.
 Subsequently eight cylinder Rickenbacker engines were implemented into vehicles such as the Audio Zwickau and Dresden.
+Nowadays, Audi offer a huge range of options on vehicles, such as the A1 Hatchback, A3 Saloon or the Q3 Estate.

 Why lease an Audi